 What’s happening is that Windows has detected that you don’t have permissions to run security software on that computer, so it’s asking for the username and login of an administrator who has those permissions, so that it can run the software that unlocks the drive.
 There are two ways to resolve this:

 - Connect the drive to a computer that you own (rather than your computer at work) and follow the steps above to remove the password.
 Then the drive will be permanently unlocked for all computers (unless you add a new password, which we don’t recommend).
-The drive will no longer be locked, so you should be able to use it on your work computer, as long as your workplace hasn’t restricted access to external USB storage devices.
+The drive will no longer be locked, so you should be able to use it on your work computer, as long as your workplace hasn’t restricted access to portable USB storage devices.